streamnative/pulsar_weekly/content/2021/2021-04/2021-04-05-pulsar-weekly.md

     https://github.com/apache/pulsar/pull/8497 ([@hrsakai](https://github.com/hrsakai))

-- [Functions] Fix the issue that Overriding `jobName` in Kubernetes runtime with custom runtime options may cause collisions when the same `jobName` is used.
+- [Functions] Fix the issue that overriding `jobName` in Kubernetes runtime with custom runtime options may cause collisions when the same `jobName` is used.

     https://github.com/apache/pulsar/pull/8508 ([@jdbeck](https://github.com/jdbeck))